Close Menu

 WHAT IS CROHN’S DISEASE?

 Crohn’s disease is a type of inflammatory bowel disease (IBD) which can affect the gastrointestinal tract.
 Most often, Crohn’s disease occurs in the small intestine and the colon.
-Symptoms often include abdominal pain, diarrhea, and fever.
+Symptoms often include pain, diarrhea, and fever.
 Additionally, you may also experience distention of your abdomen and weight loss.

 Other complications from the disease can include anemia, arthritis, eye pain, skin rashes, and fatigue.
 Bowel obstruction can also occur due to chronic inflammation.
 Individuals who have Crohn’s disease are at greater risk of colon cancer, small bowel cancer, and short bowel syndrome.